diogo-p-nunes/queen-puzzle/Leftmost-Column/README.md

   By the result/ files, we now see that the number of generated and expanded nodes is considerably smaller and therefore the execution time as well.
   This allows us to experiment with larger queen numbers.
+Yet the process trying to find a solution for the 30-Queens-Puzzle was running for over 2h30, so it's safe to admit we are still far from the objective.

 # Considerations